dqops/dqo/docs/checks/column/datatype/index.md

 # Checks/column/datatype

-**This is a list of datatype column checks in DQOps and a brief description of what they do.**
+**This is a list of datatype column data quality checks supported by DQOps and a brief description of what they do.**